USEPA/StreamCatTools/README.md

 ### Recommended Citation:
 ```
-  Weber, Marc H, 2024, StreamCatTools: Tools to work with the StreamCat API within R and access the full suite of StreamCat and LakeCat metrics,
+  Weber, Marc H, Hill, Ryan A., Brookes, Allen F. 2024, StreamCatTools: Tools to work with the StreamCat API within R and access the full suite of StreamCat and LakeCat metrics,
   https://usepa.github.io/StreamCatTools
 ```
 ### Disclaimer